top of page

 • Weakness in the legs

-• Pain or discomfort in the groin region
+• Discomfort in the groin

 Direct Compression Of The Sciatic Nerve